How to choose a good health app

 From helping you wake up rested to getting couch potatoes ready for a 5K, there really is an app for everything.

-But when it comes to health apps, many don’t get the job done.
-That’s true of apps for smartphones, iPads, computers and even TVs.
+But when it comes to health apps, proceed with caution.
+That’s true of apps for smartphones, tablets, computers and even TVs.

-“And, app stores don’t have medical reviewers who make sure health apps are medically sound.”
+In addition, app stores don’t have medical reviewers who make sure health apps are medically sound.
+"It takes extra research by the user to find out if the app developers consulted with a medical expert," Basen-Engquist says.

-So, it can take some detective work to find a reliable one.
-Before you start to download, separate the good from the bad with these tips.
+So, before you start to download, separate the good apps from the bad using these tips.

 1. Set realistic expectations.